ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 1. If you want to use the example you must have the following software installed:
     - STS Software 24.5.0 or later
 1. To run the example you must also have:
-    - A PXIe-7822R instrument with an alias of 'RIO_7822R_C1_S06' defined in NI MAX.
+    - A physical PXIe-7822R instrument with an alias of 'RIO_7822R_C1_S06' defined in NI MAX.
     - TestStand configured to use the Batch process model.
 1. To open, view, and compile the LabVIEW source files (GitHub only), you must have:
     - LabVIEW FPGA Module